azer89/HelloVulkan/README.md

 ### Cascade Shadow Maps

 The left image below is a rendering that uses four cascade shadow maps, resulting in sharper shadows.
 The right image above showcases the individual cascades with color coding.
 Poisson disk sampling helps to reduce projective aliasing artifacts, but can create more noticeable seams between cascades with excessive blurring.
-Additionally, camera movement causes shimmering edges due to the constantly updating shadow maps.

 <img width="850" alt="cascade_shadow_mapping" src="https://github.com/azer89/HelloVulkan/assets/790432/1634a491-ea8f-49f0-8214-766a038bedd1">